ppy/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 - **1/4 Jack usage is discouraged.** These can be too physically demanding for players of this level.
 Minijacks with ample rest time in between may be acceptable.
 - **Avoid using more than 9 consecutives notes in a trills.** The coordination and hand balance required for this pattern is too difficult for players at this skill level.
 - **Long notes should be held for at least 1/4 of a beat.**
-- **Objects directly after short term slider velocity changes should appear at the beatmap’s normal scroll speed.** To do this, short term slider velocity changes should only be used in empty spaces between notes and should equalize to a distance of 1.0x.
+- **Objects directly after short-term slider velocity changes should appear at the beatmap’s normal scroll speed.** To do this, short-term slider velocity changes should only be used in empty spaces between notes and should equalize to a distance of 1.0x.
-- **Long term slider velocity changes should be between 0.8x and 1.10x.**
+- **Long-term slider velocity changes should be between 0.8x and 1.10x.**
 - **Slider Velocity gimmicks should be reactable within 1/2 of a beat or more.**

 If Hard is the *lowest difficulty of a beatmap set*, it has to abide by these additional **guidelines**:
 - **Chords within streams are discouraged.** The density of these patterns is often too difficult for players of this skill level, especially when used on the lowest difficulty of a beatmap set.
 However, using a chord at the beginning/end of a stream is fine.
-- **Short term slider velocity changes should be used cautiously.** Changes should only happen for sections of different pacings and the slider velocity should not be drastically variable.
+- **Short-term slider velocity changes should be used cautiously.** Changes should only happen for sections of different pacings and the slider velocity should not be drastically variable.

 Additional guidelines for *4 key Hard* difficulties:
 - **Avoid chords with more than 3 notes.** This includes long note patterns that involve notes in more than three columns.